-Very "Logical" in its design and application especially if you have spent any amount of time with a wrench in your hands and know already, that many stock automotive oil, transmission, as well as some Outboard lower unit drain plugs, have magnets built in already!
+It is very "Logical" in its design and application, especially if you have spent any amount of time with a wrench in your hands and know already that many stock automotive oil, transmission, as well as some Outboard lower unit drain plugs, have magnets built in already!

 Here is a short video that explains how it works and helps to save wear and tear on some expensive (and hard-to-replace) internal engine components!